-The temperature of the vacuum vessel shell will be capable of being elevated to a nominal bakeout temperature of 150°C by circulating high temperature gas in tubes attached to the vacuum vessel shell and ports.
+The temperature of the vacuum vessel shell will be capable of being elevated to a nominal temperature of 150°C for vacuum vessel bakeout operations and to a nominal temperature of 350°C to support bakeout of an in-vessel carbon-based liner (to be installed as an upgrade) at that temperature.
 Initially, there will not be any limiters installed in the vacuum vessel for first plasma or field line mapping.
-However, later in the program, a carbon-based liner will be installed inside the vacuum vessel with a surface area that is a substantial part of the vacuum vessel surface area to absorb the high heat loads and to protect the vacuum vessel and internal components.
-The temperature of the carbon-based liner will be elevated to a nominal bakeout temperature of 350°C by circulating high temperature gas in tubes attached to the liner assembly.
+However, later in the program, the liner will be installed inside the vacuum vessel with a surface area that is a substantial part of the vacuum vessel surface area to absorb the high heat loads and to protect the vacuum vessel and internal components.
 Components that will become hot during bakeout operations must be compatible with their elevated temperatures in terms of strength, compliance for expansion, and vacuum integrity.